ruomeng6/ruomeng6.github.io/portfolio.md

 ---

 # Portfolio
-_Here I put my selected news practive work and course work during the college_
+_Here I put my selected news practice work and course work during the college_
 ## Spring News Reports (was a well-operated campus media, from 1999 to 2023)